nayemalways/Postgres/README.md

 - Data filtering with `BETWEEN`, `EXTRACT`, and `GROUP BY`
 - Aggregate functions (`COUNT`)
 - Column renaming using `ALTER TABLE`
+- Practice subqueries- how subquery works, how retrive data combining two condigion by subquery.

 ---